Jiangbairan/BP-network-data/README.md

-This is the datas of BP network of plate model.
+This is the datas for BP neural network training of plate model.